heidelberg-hepml/lorentz-gatr/README.md

 Here we list some additional functional elements of the code that are not explicitly mentioned in the paper:

 1. Tagging experiment for a quark gluon dataset containing extra scalar features
-2. Extra options in the tagging experiment to include more scalar variables and particle pair information encoded as extra channels
+2. Extra options in the tagging experiment to include more scalar variables, mean aggregation etc
 3. Extra base distributions and variable parametrizations for event generation
 4. Event generation experiments for Z + jets and Z + 5 gluons
 5. Features of the original GATr repo that we do not use: Positional encodings, axial transformer and axial L-GATr build